 To identify the sesquicentennial program, the college logo (stacked version only) and the sesquicentennial supergraphic should always be used together, as a lockup.
 This lockup is called the 150 mark.

-When applying the 150 mark, use only the official files, provided by the BAT team.
+When applying the 150 mark, use only the official files, provided by the BAT team, found here on this site.
 These files include correct spacing and divider line element.
 Do not attempt to recreate the 150 mark.

 Additional elements may not be added to the 150 mark.

-After the sesquicentennial year, the 150 mark can be replaced by the college logo with minimal effort, keeping your materials on brand.
+After the sesquicentennial year (Spring 2021), the 150 mark can be replaced by the college logo with minimal effort, keeping your materials on brand.

 Notes for apparel: